Register an Internship or Co-op for Credit with the Career and Advising Center’s Internship Program

 Contacts:

-Dr. Erik Hanson and Dr. David Roberts are the faculty advisors for these internship courses.
-Please list one of these faculty members on your Internship Record as you submit your registration request.
+Dr. Erik Hanson is the faculty advisor for this internship course.
+Please list Erik on your Internship Record as you submit your registration request.

 Erik Hanson